ShaneFoley/EncodingFeatures/README.md

 # EncodingFeatures
 Machine Learning assignment submitted as part of MSc.

-Using Naive Bayes and different methods of encoding features, predict the return of breast cancer for the patients.
+Objective: Using Naive Bayes and different methods of encoding features, predict the recurrence events of breast cancer.

 Compare the different methods and their accuracy along with the different Naive Bayes approaches.